JoeBartolozz11/JoeBartolozz11/README.md

 AVOID friending me IF you ghosted me after a day of talk as i am someone who likes to talk alot despite being anti social.

-W2i is needed because i offtab alot.
+W2i is needed because i offtab alot. do not be afraid to approach or to c+h me while im with my Dad,he is complately friendly and fine with others.
 ##
 DOCUMENTS AND A PIECE OF WHAT NAPOLEON HAD DONE (BAD) :